-- Meet in the assembly area: Past the south entrance parking lot to the field on the barrier of the property

-The South Reception desk/1st floor Door Warden will remove folder containing names and contact information for staff, faculty and students.
-Initiate roll call to determine if any personnel are missing.
-Missing employees will be reported to the EAP Coordinator.
+- Meet in the assembly area: Past the south entrance parking lot to the field on the barrier of the property - The South Reception desk staff will remove folder containing names and contact information for staff, faculty, and students.
+They will initiate roll call to determine if any personnel are missing.
+Missing employees will be reported to the EAP Coordinator. - The Office of Finance and Administration will initiate emergency text and email communication to the CTS community.

-- The Office of Finance and Administration will initiate emergency text and email communication to the -CTS community. - The EAP Coordinator will coordinate with local emergency services and the fire department to determine if it is safe to return to work.
+- The EAP Coordinator will coordinate with local emergency services and the fire department to determine if it is safe to return to work.
 EVERYONE must remain outside until there has been an announcement that it is safe to reenter.